carafelix/pandiff-vscode/README.md

 ## Requirements

 - System install of [Pandoc](https://pandoc.org/installing.html)
-- Git based OS with Git installed, Windows may or may not work.
+- For Git related functions requires Unix based OS, Windows may or may not work.

 ## Features

-- File convertion from and to any type supported by Pandoc
+- File conversion from and to any type supported by Pandoc
 - Render diffs between files inside VScode
 - Use Pandiff on git revisions